 - The preparation of adequate Liquid Based Cytology samples and dispatching them safely to the designated laboratory for analysis.

 - Skills required to undertake examination procedures and relevant specimen/sample collection required of role, while observing health and safety and infection control procedures.

 - How to identify common vaginal, vulval and cervical conditions.

 - How to identify and evaluate situations where specialist evaluation and advice may be required.

 - How to interpret and convey clear and accurate results and findings to the woman and consult and refer as appropriate.
 Seek clarification in understanding the findings where needed e.g. laboratory, relevant colleague.

 - An understanding of the current management and treatment options for women with abnormal cervical sample results.

 - The interpretation of specimen results including sexually transmitted infections and colposcopy.

-Applicants are expected to name a supervisor for clinical practice that has trained in cervical cytology as part of their initial professional training or successfully completed a recognised training programme on cervical cytology screening.
-In addition, a supervisor should be a current cervical sampler (smear taker) and have undertaken update education in the last three years as per the recommendations within the Northern Ireland Standards for Nurse and Midwife Education Providers: Cervical Screening Sample Taking Final Version 02 December 2016.
+Applicants are expected to name a supervisor for clinical practice.
+The supervisor must be trained in cervical cytology (either as a part of their professional training or from a recognised training programme) and should be a current cervical sampler (smear taker), having undertaken an update in the last three years (as per the recommendations within the Northern Ireland Standards for Nurse and Midwife Education Providers: Cervical Screening Sample Taking Final Version 02 December 2016).

 At the end of the course applicants will be required to undergo a formal clinical assessment in their workplace to assess their level of competence in cervical screening practice.